MU-Data-Science/EVA/README.md

    To re-execute failed sequences during variant analysis, use the `-e` option.

+   For changing the YARN settings, refer to this [page](YARN-README.md).

 7. The `.vcf` files containing raw variants will be stored in HDFS.
    Check the files using this command: `hdfs dfs -ls /*.vcf`.